-If your authorised body has practised, we will ask you to tell us how you will protect the interests of your clients and others.
+If your firm or authorised body has practised, we will ask you to tell us how you will protect the interests of your clients and others.
 This includes:

-- in an acquisition or merger, the SRA number of each of the authorised bodies which have taken over your practice and a manager who we can contact to confirm this,
+- in an acquisition or merger, details of each of the authorised bodies which have taken over your practice and a manager who we can contact

-- the date the authorised body has or will stop holding or receiving client money,
+- the date your firm or authorised body has or will stop holding or receiving client money

-- the SRA number for any other authorised body where files will be stored, and
+- details of any other authorised body where files will be stored

-- the name, SRA number and contact details of a manager who former clients or third parties can contact in relation to files
+- details of a manager who former clients or third parties can contact in relation to files.

-We will close your authorised body's record from the date you tell us.
-This will include ending the posts and roles of the individuals associated with the closing authorised body.
+We will close your firm or authorised body's record from the closure date you enter in the form.
+This will include ending the posts and roles of the individuals associated with it.

 More help and guidance

-Depending on the reason, closing down your practice can be very stressful and there is a lot to think about.
-Closing down your practice lists details of organisations and support schemes.
+Depending on the reason, closing your practice can be very stressful and there is a lot to think about.
+Our closing down your practice guidance lists details of organisations and support schemes.

-If your reasons for closing down are financial, or you are facing the possibility of being struck off or suspended, your local law society may be able to connect you with firms interested in a merger or buying your practice.
+If you are closing due to financial reasons, or you are facing the possibility of being struck off or suspended, your local law society may be able to connect you with firms interested in a merger or buying your practice.

-If you have questions about completing the form, you can contact us.
+If you have questions about completing the notification, you can contact us.